jkanye/AP2/docs/specification.md

    are able to fulfill the user’s requirement.

-3. Merchant can force user confirmation: If the Merchant is unsure about their ability to fulfill the user’s needs, they can force the user to come back into session to confirm.
+3. Merchant can force user confirmation: If the Merchant is unsure about their ability to fulfill the user’s needs (e.g. the request is not for a specific SKU), they can force the user to come back into session to confirm.
 Here, the merchant can require either (i) the user select from among a set of SKUs presented to them or (ii) provide answers to additional questions that the merchant needs to know. (i) can lead to creation of Human-Present cart mandate and (ii) can lead to updating the “intent mandate” with more information.
 This ensures that the Merchants get more confidence on the user’s intent if they are unsure.
+With (i), merchants now get confirmation of the user having reviewed the purchases leading to the accountability of a bad transaction leaning towards the user.
 Merchants may balance transaction conversion rates with returns/user dissatisfaction to decide when they want to force users to provide additional confirmation.